ehratjon/cil_2021/README.md

 ### Environment setup
-Create a python environment wiih:
+Create a python environment.
+E.g. wiih:
 `python -m venv cil_venv` or `python3 -m venv cil_venv`
+or use virtualenvwrapper.

 To activate the environment:
-`source cil_venv/bin/activate`
+`source cil_venv/bin/activate` or similar.

 To install all "necessary" things do (while inside the cil\_venv):
 `pip install -r requirements.txt`

 Then you can execute the test-notebook:
 `jupyter-notebook kaggle_intro.ipynb`

-If you don't want to work with notebooks use the file:
-- `train.py` for training model
-- `test.py` for testing model
+or start the real notebook with
+`jupyter-notebook notebook.ipynb`

 ### Environment structure
 All notebooks are in the main folder.
 All code files (but `test.py`) are in either:
 - the `cil_data` folder if they directly manipulate data
-- the `models` folder if they represent an ml model
-- the `tools` folder if none of the above apply

-All sources used to write the code can be collected in:
-`SOURCES.md`

 ### Adding packages
 If you install new packages with pip, add them to the requirements.txt:
 `pip freeze > requirements.txt`

+A cleaner way is by use of pip-chill:
+`pip-chill > requirements.txt`
+but you need to have pip-chill installed.